NextronSystems/thor-manual/usage/custom-signatures.rst

 * | Registry Keys
   | Keyword: **‘registry’**
   | Rules are applied to a whole key and all of its values.
-This means that you can combine several key values in a single YARA rule. (see chapter 22.5.3 for details)
+This means that you can combine several key values in a single YARA rule. (see :ref:`chapter 12.5.3 THOR YARA Rules for Registry Detection <usage/custom-signatures:Thor Yara Rules for Registry Detection>` for details)
 * | Log Files
   | Keyword: **‘log’**
   | Rules are applied to each log line (or a bigger set of log lines if the aggregator features is active).